On this page:

 Note that the following conditions apply when using these appers on your site:

-This site is not funded in any way by any commercial interests, this site is funded entirely by Jodi Bassett, and other members of the HFME committee.
+This site is not funded in any way by any commercial interests, this site is funded entirely by Jodi Bassett, and other HFME supporters.

 The HFME are committed to protecting your privacy while interacting with this website.